EtienneCmb/visbrain/docs/sleep.rst

     If MNE-python is installed on your computer, the loading of these file formats is transparent for users.
 It means that you can load these file formats directly using Sleep graphical user interface or command-line, without any additional steps.
 We therefore strongly recommand to `install MNE-python <https://martinos.org/mne/stable/index.html>`_.

 .. note::
    If you have a file format that is currently not supported, *Sleep* also provide the ability to directly pass raw data (NumPy array).
-Please click `here <http://visbrain.org/auto_examples/sleep/load_matlab.html#sphx-glr-auto-examples-sleep-load-matlab-py>`_ for an example of how to load a Matlab file and then pass the data directly to Sleep.
+Please click see this example of how to `to load a Matlab <http://visbrain.org/auto_examples/sleep/load_matlab.html#sphx-glr-auto-examples-sleep-load-matlab-py>`_ file and then pass the data directly to Sleep.

 .. warning::
    Sleep applies an automatic downsampling to (100 Hz by default) upon loading.
 You can change this value with the “downsample” argument of Sleep.